Democracy Ranking

-The Democracy Ranking is an index compiled by the Association for Development and Advancement of the Democracy Award, an Austria-based non-partisan organization.
-Democracy Ranking produces an annual global ranking of liberal democracies.
-The applied conceptual formula, which measures the quality of democracy, integrates freedom and other characteristics of the political system with the performance of non-political dimensions (gender, economy, knowledge, health, and environment).
+The Democracy Ranking was an index compiled by the Association for Development and Advancement of the Democracy Award, an Austria-based non-partisan organization.
+Democracy Ranking produced an annual global ranking of liberal democracies.
+The applied conceptual formula, which measures the quality of democracy, integrates democracy and other characteristics of the political system with the performance of non-political dimensions (gender, economy, knowledge, health, and environment).
 Democracy Ranking has emphasized a broader understanding of democracy, creating a conceptual link between politics and the output and performance of society.
 The Democracy Ranking has compared several-year intervals, delivering ranking results, which show how ranking positions and score levels have developed recently.
-Referring to that information, a Democracy Improvement Ranking has been regularly released.